DarkCaster/Perpetual/README.md

 # The Perpetual Project

-LLM-driven software development helper.
+LLM-driven software development assistant.

-This project is currently in an early stage of development, and users should expect to encounter various bugs and issues.
-The author(s) make no guarantees about the reliability, security, or suitability of this project for any particular use case.

 ## Description

-`Perpetual` is an LLM assistant created to boost the productivity and efficiency of software developers.
-Its key feature is the ability to write and modify code based on textual descriptions provided by the programmer. `Perpetual` can automatically generate new code, make changes to existing code, and even create new files - all by analyzing the project's codebase and the programmer's instructions embedded as special comments.
-With `Perpetual`, developers can focus on high-level problem-solving while the AI assistant handles the tedious task of implementing the required functionality.
+`Perpetual` is a LLM-driven software development assistant designed to enhance the productivity and efficiency of software developers.
+Its primary function is to streamline the coding process by automating the generation and modification of code based on textual descriptions provided by programmers.
+It achieves this by analyzing the project's codebase and interpreting programmer instructions embedded as special comments. `Perpetual` can generate new code or entities in existing or new files, make changes to existing code, and write or refine documentation.

-`Perpetual` is primarily focused on direct interaction with the project's codebase, without requiring any additional tools or server infrastructure (except the LLM access).
-This design allows `Perpetual` to remain simple and easily integrate into larger systems.
+It focused on direct interaction with the project's codebase, eliminating the need for additional tools, deployment, or server infrastructure (apart from LLM API access keys).
+This approach results in a simple and easily deployable tool that can be used directly by developers or integrated into larger AI software development ecosystems.

-All of `Perpetual`'s operations are limited to the user's project directory, and it is not permitted to delete any files (at least for now).
+`Perpetual` operates strictly inside the user's project directory, ensuring a controlled and safe environment for code manipulation.
+Currently, it does not have the capability to delete files or run any external tools on user's system, further safeguarding the project's integrity.

 **[TL;DR, go straight to Example](docs/example.md)**